Sometimes you need to make a one-time change to a resource's availability. For example they have a vacation planned or are absent for other reasons.

 Finish date - The date the exception period ends.

 If entering the exception for a named resource enter the exception hours per day.
+For named resources exceptions can be used to reduce availability (time off) or add availability (overtime).

 Resource working time exceptions and non-working day calendars restrictions